Terms & Conditions

 These Terms apply to the services which Byrne and Partners LLP supplies to its clients.
-In these terms references to "Byrne and Partners", "we", “us” or “our” are references Byrne and Partners LLP and any successor or assignee.
+In these Terms references to "Byrne and Partners", "we", “us” or “our” are references to Byrne and Partners LLP and any successor or assignee.
 Any reference to “Partner” or “Partners” means a partner or partners in Byrne and Partners LLP.
 Byrne and Partners LLP is a limited liability partnership incorporated in England and Wales with registered number OC351443 and registered office at 5th Floor, 1 Plough Place, London EC4A 1DE.

 When you instruct us in relation to a new matter or case, we will normally send you a letter confirming your instructions (an “engagement letter”).
-The terms of an engagement letter (if any) and these Terms will together form the contract between us in relation to that matter or case.
+The terms of an engagement letter and these Terms will together form the contract between us in relation to that matter or case.
 If you are arranging for any other person to pay our fees and expenses on a matter you must ensure that they are aware of our Terms of Business and the arrangements agreed in your engagement letter.
-These Terms of Business supersede any earlier terms of business we may have provided to you.
+These Terms of Business supersede any earlier Terms of Business we may have provided to you.

 If we enter into a Conditional Fee Agreement with you (either before or after your receipt of these Terms), the terms of the Conditional Fee Agreement also form part of our contract with you.
 In the event that there is any inconsistency between the terms of the Conditional Fee Agreement and these Terms and/or any engagement letter, the terms of the Conditional Fee Agreement shall prevail

 We would ask you to sign and return a copy of these Terms to indicate your agreement to them.
 If we do not receive a signed copy, your continuing instructions will amount to acceptance of these Terms.